diskuv/dk/docs/SPECIFICATION.md

 - that major and minor component
 - any later versions to that major and minor component

 That may be difficult to understand without an example.
-We'll use the Key Rottaion example from [Securing OpenBSD From Us To You], where OpenBSD is about to release OpenBSD version 5.6.
+We'll use the Key Rotation example from [Securing OpenBSD From Us To You], where OpenBSD is about to release OpenBSD version 5.6.
 They:

 - have an existing public/private key pair for version 5.6
 - have generated public/private key pairs for version 5.7 *before* 5.6 is released